svetoch-dev/rod/docs/logging/README.md

    Fluent Bit processes the incoming log records and ships them to Loki for indexing and querying.

 ## Loki

 `Loki` is a modular system that contains many components that can either be run in logical groups (in `simple scalable deployment` mode with targets `read`, `write`, `backend`.
 These targets can be scaled independently, letting you customize your Loki deployment to meet your business needs for log ingestion and log query so that your infrastructure costs better match how you use Loki.).
 The simple scalable deployment is the default configuration installed by the Loki Helm Chart.
 This deployment mode is the easiest way to deploy Loki at scale.
 It strikes a balance between deploying in monolithic mode or deploying each component as a separate microservice.
-In this mode `loki`:
+We use `ssd` mode, in this mode `loki`:
 * scale up to a few TBs of logs per day
 * the easiest way to deploy Loki at scale
-* read, write, and backend can be scaled independently, letting you customize your Loki deployment to meet your business needs for log ingestion and log query so that your infrastructure costs better match how you use Loki.
+* read, write, and backend can be scaled independently, letting us customize our Loki deployment to meet your business needs for log ingestion and log query so that your infrastructure costs better match how you use Loki.

 ![Loki](https://grafana.com/docs/loki/latest/get-started/scalable-monolithic-mode.png)